Phase One - Fort Lee, Virginia

 definitions, color codes, composition of munitions and explosives,

-and principles of explosive effects that you will need to know for
+and principles of explosive effects that you must know for the

 Identification of Munitions